Galaxy-ZRX/Galaxy-ZRX.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a 4th year PhD student in the VLC (Vision, Learning and Control) group, University of Southampton.
+I am currently a 4th year PhD student in the VLC (Vision, Learning and Control) group, University of Southampton, supervised by [Xiaohao Cai](https://xiaohaocai.netlify.app).
 My study and research are mainly focused on 3D object detection problems with images and point cloud data.
-I obtained my bachelor degree in mathematics and now I am keep improving my skills in coding and research.
+I obtained my Master degree at the University of Southampton in 2021.
+Before that, I obtained my bachelor degree in Mathematics in 2020.

 My research interest includes: 3D Computer Vision, Cross-domain 3D Object Detection, 3D Visual Grounding.

+I am currently looking for postdoc and industrial opportunities in Uinted Kingdom / China.

 # 🔥 News